Residence Community Guiding Principles

 Appeals of damage charges must be made as follows:

-1) Inspection Failure: Notification of pending inspection are provided in advance and all students are responsible for shared living areas as noted in the Townhouse Guide and the RCGP.
+1) Inspection Failure: Notification of pending inspection are provided in advance and all students are responsible for shared living areas as noted in the Residence Handbook and the RCGP.
 This charge is not appealable.

 2) Damage Charge Amount: Any appeals regarding the amount charged for the damage must be made within 5 business days of the email notification of the charges.
 Appeals must be made to Lisa Buckland- firstname.lastname@example.org